 Ensure that users have access to on-demand support during the onboarding process.
 This could be through in-app self-help hubs or readily available support articles.

 Being able to address user questions and uncertainties on the right time can prevent drop-offs and improve customer satisfaction.

 So put a support chatbot in your app, or show them how they can get help easily from your resource center during the onboarding process.

 As the world changes every single day, it would be impossible to think that the digital market and methods wouldn’t change.

-This means: sticking to ‘’best practices’’ that tell you to catch up with the latest trends won’t help you establish a solid base.
+This means: that sticking to ‘’best user onboarding practices’’ that tell you to catch up with the latest trends won’t help you establish a solid base.
 But there is one thing that doesn’t seem to be changing in a very long time: the people and how demanding they are.

 No worries, just focus on entertaining them while giving them the information and service they need.